 If the scheduling requirements of either the ERCOT market or the CFE are amended to require scheduling terms more onerous than those set forth in this Section 3.2(a), the Parties agree to negotiate in good faith to amend the terms of this Section 3.2(a) in a manner that satisfies such amended scheduling requirements.

 (b) Seller shall have the right on a day-ahead basis to reduce the Contract Energy scheduled by Buyer, so long as Seller notifies Buyer of such reduction by 12:00p.m.
 CPT on the day prior to the date of such reduction.
-Seller shall provide to Buyer an hourly schedule describing the amount of Contract Energy to be reduced, and the net amount to be delivered; provided, however, that (i) Seller may not reduce the Contract Energy scheduled by Buyer to an amount less than [20] MW per hour, (ii) the period of any individual reduction may not exceed 8 hours, and (iii) Seller’s right to reduce the Contract Energy shall be subject to a maximum reduction of [49,056] MWh per year.
+Seller shall provide to Buyer an hourly schedule describing the amount of Contract Energy to be reduced, and the net amount to be delivered; provided, however, that (i) Seller may not reduce the Contract Energy scheduled by Buyer to an amount less than 20 MW per hour, (ii) the period of any individual reduction may not exceed 8 hours, and (iii) Seller’s right to reduce the Contract Energy shall be subject to a maximum reduction of 49,056 MWh per year.

 3.3 Transmission; Metering Point .